dckms/system-architecture/emacsway/it/tdd/tdd.rst

 .. [#fntdd] "Test-Driven Development By Example" by Kent Beck
 .. [#fnccoder] "The Clean Coder: a code of conduct for professional programmers" by Robert C. Martin
 .. [#fnccode] "Clean Code: A Handbook of Agile Software Craftsmanship" by Robert C. Martin
-.. [#fncarch] "Clean Architecture: A Craftsman’s Guide to Software Structure and Design" by Robert C. Martin
+.. [#fncarch] "Clean Architecture: A Craftsman's Guide to Software Structure and Design" by Robert C. Martin
 .. [#fnrefactoring] "Refactoring: Improving the Design of Existing Code" by Martin Fowler, Kent Beck, John Brant, William Opdyke, Don Roberts